State Farm Arena: Events

-The arena hosted the NBA All-Star Game in 2003 and the Atlantic Coast Conference men's basketball tournament in 2012.
+The arena hosted the NBA All-Star Game in 2003 and 2021 and the Atlantic Coast Conference men's basketball tournament in 2012.
+It also hosted the NHL All-Star Game in 2008.

 The first playoff game in any professional league played in Philips Arena was in 2005, when the Georgia Force of the Arena Football League hosted, and won, its first home playoff game.
 The first NHL playoff game in Philips Arena was in 2007, the Thrashers' only appearance in the Stanley Cup Playoffs.
 The first NBA playoff game in Philips Arena was in 2008, when the Hawks made the 2008 NBA Playoffs after an eight-season drought of missing the playoffs.
 On April 10, 2011, the Thrashers lost to the Pittsburgh Penguins, 5–2, in their final game.
 Tim Stapleton scored the final goal for the Thrashers in team history.

 The venue had been named the site of the 2005 Southeastern Conference Women's Basketball Tournament; however, when the NHL announced in early 2004 that the 55th NHL All-Star Game, scheduled for February 2005 would be held in Atlanta, arena officials withdrew the Southeastern Conference women's basketball tournament – which was then moved 140 miles to the northeast along Interstate 85 to the BI-LO Center in Greenville, South Carolina.
 Oddly, the arena would not even be the host of that planned All-Star Game due to the 2004–05 NHL lockout.
 As a result, Atlanta became the second (San Jose being the first) city to lose a planned All-Star Game because of a labor dispute.
 Philips Arena would later be announced as home to the 56th NHL All-Star Game in 2008.
 Also, Philips Arena hosted game three of the 2010 WNBA Finals, where the Seattle Storm defeated the Atlanta Dream.

 In 2013, Philips Arena hosted the finals of the men's NCAA Division II and Division III college basketball championships.
 The events were held as an undercard to the 2013 NCAA Final Four held at the Georgia Dome, in celebration of the 75th edition of the NCAA Men's Division I Basketball Championship.

-MMA & Wrestling
+On May 22, 2025, State Farm Arena hosted the WNBA's Atlanta Dream vs the Indiana Fever.